LBCAssist

 Home Privacy SLA Termination

-The Service is offered only for use in the United States and only where use of the Service and any related activities are lawful under applicable federal, state, county, municipal, licensing, employment, privacy, and other requirements.
+The Service is offered solely to U.S.-based customers and authorized users for use within the United States.
+By registering for or using the Service, you represent that the customer, business address, billing address, authorized users, projects, records, operations, and related activities are located in the United States and are lawful under applicable federal, state, county, municipal, licensing, employment, privacy, and other requirements.

 1. Agreement and Incorporated Documents